-It's common to forget the day of the week or one's destination – for a moment.
-But people living with dementia can become lost on their own street, not knowing how they got there or how to get home.
+Have you ever forgotten what day of the week it is or can't remember why you went into your bedroom?
+It happens to all of us.
+People living with dementia can become lost on their own street, not knowing how they got there or how to get home.

 Are you, or the person you know, not recognizing something that can put health and safety at risk?